spkrishnan/VC2Fusion/README.md

 This project helps customers to migrate a Virtual Chassis to Satellite Device cluster in Junos Fusion Enterprise.
 Here is an example of changes made by this script

+- Backs up the configuration from AD1, AD2 and the Virtual Chassis
+      - The backed up configuration is saved in the "backup" director under the home directory identified in "data_input.yml"

 - Enable LLDP on AD1, AD2 and the Virtual Chassis
       - set protocols lldp interface all
       - delete protocols lldp disable